EDavies2020/MS2-CDavies/README.md

 * Help users to get a feel for Christine as a person to decide if she is right person to treat them
 * Details of therapies, prices and appointment details
 * Provide contact details for Christine and location.
 Easy to make contact with Christine via the website and acknowledgement of the enquiry
-* Give and introduction to Christines joint venture, Springboard
+* Give and introduction to Christine’s joint venture, Springboard

 ### Returning user goals: